 Respondents were asked to report the number of students in each of several race/ethnicity categories.
 These were often reported as estimates and should be interpreted cautiously.

-Approximately half of the students across the Associate's and Bachelor's degree programs were White, non-Hispanic (see Table 11).
-Program chairs/directors estimated that about two-fifths of the students in Bachelor's degree programs were Black, non-Hispanic.
+Most students across the Associate's, Bachelor's, and Master's degree programs were White, non-Hispanic (see Table 11).
+Program chairs/directors estimated that about one in fifty students in the Bachelor's degree programs were Black, non-Hispanic.